alkem-io/alkemio/docs/technical-design.md

 # Alkemio - Technical Design Introduction
 This document provides an introduction to the technical design for Alkemio.
 It is assumed that the reader has already read the [Conceptual Design](./conceptual-design.md) document.

-The architecture is described along the following aspects:
+The architecture is described along the following posts:
 *   Design Principles
 *   Logical Data Model
 *   Logical Design, and core components